ic-news/.github/CONTRIBUTING.md

 - Write clear, maintainable code with comments where necessary.
 - Test your changes before submitting (if applicable).

-We appreciate your efforts in making ic.news a reality!
+We appreciate your efforts in making IC News a reality!